 Causes of dyspraxia

 Dyspraxia is not a disease, but a way of describing symptoms.
 There is no single cause.
 It seems to be tied in with the way a child develops.
-It can also occur after damage to the brain due to illness, a stroke or an accident.
+It can also occur after damage to the brain due to illness, a stroke or an accident, or it may also develop in young children when there is no brain injury or no obvious cause.

 Symptoms of dyspraxia